 1South University does not promise or guarantee licensure, employment, or salary amounts.

 2 It is up to each student to review the national and state licensure requirements for licensure, as well as the eligibility criteria to sit for licensure exams.
+Graduates are required to sit for and pass the national certification exam and obtain a state license in order to work in the field.
+(Exam names vary by program) Please refer to the State Professional Licensure Determination and National Certification/Licensure section of the University catalog for program and state specific information.
 South University cannot guarantee each graduate will pass the required licensure examinations.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.
 Students must pass the required licensure to work in their respective field.

 Testimonials have been provided by students/alumni in their own words and without coercion.
 This spotlight is based on information shared by MacKenzie Doughty in 2024.